-In partnership with communities, NESRI works to build a broad movement for economic and social rights, including health, housing, education, and work with dignity.
-Based on the principle that fundamental human needs create human rights obligations on the part of the government and private sector, NESRI advocates for public policies that guarantee the universal and equitable fulfillment of these rights in the United States.
+In partnership with communities, Partners for Dignity & Rights works to build a broad movement for economic and social rights, including health, housing, education, and work with dignity.
+Based on the principle that fundamental human needs create human rights obligations on the part of the government and private sector, Partners for Dignity & Rights advocates for public policies that guarantee the universal and equitable fulfillment of these rights in the United States.